AGA

 - Sensor replacement (electronic models): If readings are consistently high, the temperature sensor probe may be faulty and should be replaced.

-When to call a technician: Replacement and calibration of thermostats or control boards should be done by an AGA-trained engineer.
+When to call a technician: Replacement and calibration of thermostats or control boards should be performed by an AGA-trained engineer.

 Advertisements